Remote Calling Python from Erlang¶

 Performs remote execution of call sequence on a given node.
 You can perform

-calls to multiple contexts at different nodes with the same Batch
+calls to multiple contexts at different nodes with the same Batch.

-will instead update the remote history and return you a value reference.
+timeout:int(default 5000)immediate:bool(default true) - setting this tofalsewill instead update the remote history and return you a value reference.
 Default setting returns you the actual value.

 Note

-flag here differs from default
+Default immediate=True flag here differs from default

-for single calls.
+immediate=False for single calls.